Employment Law Solicitors York, Wetherby & Malton

 The Transfer of Undertakings (Protection of Employment) Regulations - known as "TUPE" - have been in force in various forms for over 30 years.
 Despite this, the law is still developing through case law.

 TUPE stems from a European directive and is intended to protect employees' rights where the business in which they work is transferred; and any attempt to avoid it will be void.

-Gill Wilkinson explains when TUPE applies, although some of these rules are relaxed where the business is insolvent and specialist advice should always be taken in this situation.
+Gill Reid explains when TUPE applies, although some of these rules are relaxed where the business is insolvent and specialist advice should always be taken in this situation.

 TUPE applies to company asset sales where the whole or part of a business is transferred to a new owner.
 It does not apply to company share sales, where the identity of the employer stays the same.

 TUPE also applies to service provision changes, where an organisation engages a contractor to carry out a service for it, reassigns the contract to another contractor or brings the work back in-house.
 This is often referred to as contracting-out, second generation contracting-out and contracting-in.